jamesmacwhite/gedling-borough-council-bin-calendars/README.md

 ## How are these calendars generated?

-The original printed calendars are human translated into a repeated calendar occurrence events, with the exception of changed collection days which are then one-off instances.
-Each calendar is exported in the iCal format and hosted in this repository.
-The data *shouldn't* change, given each calendar is created for the year.
+The original printed calendars are human translated into a recurring calendar events, with the exception of changed collection days which are then one-off instances.
+Each calendar is exported in the iCal format and hosted in this repository, the HTML and JSON formats are generated from the iCal data.

 ## Disclaimer